camillalindelow/Rexercises/CodeBook.md

 The 3 created column parts (Subjects, Activities and Features) are merged into one table with cbind.

-A table with only mean and standar deviation values of features is created with grep, searching for Subjects OR Activities OR mean OR std.
+A table with only mean and standard deviation values of features is created with grep, searching for Subjects OR Activities OR mean OR std.

 This table is recasted using melt/dcast to get the feature mean values for each Subject and each Activity (a total of 180 rows)